-We have audited the Philadelphia Public School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Philadelphia Public School District's major federal programs for the year ended June 30, 2016.
-Philadelphia Public School District's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited the Philadelphia Public School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on Philadelphia Public School District's major federal program for the year ended June 30, 2017.
+Philadelphia Public School District's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.